Suspension of disbelief

 Samuel Taylor Coleridge, a philosopher and poet known for his influence on English literature, coined the turn-of-phrase and elaborated upon it.

-Suspension of disbelief is the avoidance—often described as willing—of critical thinking and logic in understanding something that is unreal or impossible in reality, such as something in a work of speculative fiction, in order to believe it for the sake of enjoying its narrative.
+Suspension of disbelief, often willing suspension of disbelief, is a person's intentional setting aside of critical thinking, logic, or real-life expectations when experiencing a work of fiction, in order to better enjoy it and be absorbed into its narrative.
 Historically, the concept originates in the Greco-Roman principles of theatre, wherein the audience ignores the unreality of fiction to experience catharsis from the actions and experiences of characters.